replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.21, 1.22, 1.23, 1.24, and 1.25

 ### Improvements {#improvements-1-91-1}
-* Standardize and redesign Snapshots UI.
+* Updates the Snapshots page to standardize the look of admin console.
 * Updates the schemahero image to v0.13.8 to resolve CVE-2022-32149 with high severity.
 * Updates the kotsadm-migrations base image to `debian:bullseye` to resolve CVE-2022-29458 with high severity.
 * Updates the kurl-proxy base image to `debian:bullseye-slim` to resolve CVE-2022-29458 with high severity.
-* Update github.com/mholt/archiver mod to v3.5.1 to fix medium CVE-2019-10743.
+* Updates the github.com/mholt/archiver module to v3.5.1 to resolve CVE-2019-10743 with medium severity.
 * Updates the replicated/local-volume-provider image to v0.4.1 to resolve CVE-2022-29458 with high severity.
 * Updates the Helm dependency from 3.9.0 to 3.9.4 to resolve CVE-2022-36055 with medium severity.

 ### Bug Fixes {#bug-fixes-1-91-1}
-* Fixes a bug that could result in `invalid status code from registry 400` error when pushing images from airgap bundle into a private registry.
+* Fixes a bug that could result in `invalid status code from registry 400` error when pushing images from an air gap bundle into a private registry.
 * Fixes an issue where configuring snapshot schedules in Firefox didn't work.
-* fixes an issue where installing or upgrading KOTS was failing for GKE Autopilot clusters.
+* Fixes an issue where installing or upgrading the app manager failed for GKE Autopilot clusters.
-* Fixes an issue where existing cluster snapshot onboarding flow does not work when using the local volume provider plugin.
+* Fixes an issue where the existing cluster snapshot onboarding flow did not work when using the local volume provider plugin.

 ## 1.91.0